 Only appropriately trained professionals should attempt to make a diagnosis of a mental health concern.
-However, St Marys will provide information and signposting services to children and parents and assist with the teaching of emotional health and wellbeing to children in our curriculum
+However, this school will provide information and signposting services to children and parents and assist with the teaching of emotional health and wellbeing to children in our curriculum Please see our school Mental Health Policy.